D3VIIx/Config-Installer/v1.0/README.md

 Now let's add a **CONFIG TAG**, config tags are used to give hold informations about your config so that the **Config Installer** app can display those informations when your users want to install your configs.

-Currently there are: **8 Config Tags** available in config installer version 1.0, there is a possibility more config tags may be removed or added in the future.
+Currently there are: **10 Config Tags** available in config installer version 1.0, there is a possibility more config tags may be removed or added in the future.

-> **Note:** all 8 config tags must be added in your .ci config file and they should be valid otherwise your configs might not get installed.
+> **Note:** all 10 config tags must be added in your .ci config file and they should be valid and not empty otherwise your configs might not get installed.

 Below is a list of all the config tags: